dolthub/docs/content/other/faq.md

 for competing writes.

-It's also possible for different sessions to connect to different HEADs (branches) on the same server.
-See [Working with multiple heads](../reference/sql/branches.md) for details.
+It's also possible for different sessions to connect to different branches on the same server.
+See [using branches](../reference/sql/branches.md) for details.

 ## What SQL features / syntax are supported?